Nuitka/Nuitka-website/doc/doc/commercial.rst

    .. grid-item-card::  Contained Data Files
       :class-item: nuitka-grid-security

-      Another facet of the same issue is datafiles.
+      Another facet of the data protection is data files.
 When your program includes data files to work on, these are visible in the file system.
       Sometimes, e.g. via QML files of Qt, your program behaviour can be changed by changing these files.

       Therefore Nuitka commercial allows you to include data files as part of the program constants and protect it in the same way as other constants.
-Without these files accessible, the attacker will have no attack vector for Reverse Enginneering.
+Without these files accessible, the attacker will not has these an an attack vector.

+      `Read more.... <commercial/protect-data-files.html>`__

    .. grid-item-card:: Encrypted tracebacks
       :class-item: nuitka-grid-security